richjdowney/next-basket-prediction/README.md

 standard Python libraries.

 PyCharm was utilized as the IDE and code was automatically deployed to an ec2 instance with Airflow installed with a Postgres RDS instance.
-Data was stored in an s3 bucket, data processing and modelling is run with PySpark and SparkML.
+Data was stored in an s3 bucket, data processing and modelling is run with PySpark and Tensorflow.

 ### Airflow Orchestration